“What’s eating you?” the bartender asked.

 Duncan’s footsteps receded out of the room.
 Then Lewis felt the cold wetness of ice on his lips.

 Lewis heard the sound of a wheeled stool being rolled closer.
 It squeaked as the doctor sat.
-“Mr. Lewis, I need to talk to you about your condition.
-Now, I have to warn you up front: this is going to be a difficult conversation.”
+“Mr. Lewis, we need to talk—”

 “No,” the doctor confirmed.
 “You’re not paralyzed.
 Luckily, the damage from the crash didn’t affect your spine.
 You did have a severe concussion, and some pretty serious swelling in your brain, but we were able to manage that effectively.
 There should be no permanent brain damage.”